area9innovation/flow9/README.md

 Installation
 ------------

 Add `flow9\bin` to your path.
-Requires 64-bit Java Runtime.
+Requires 64-bit Java Runtime and Python in your path.

 Compile and run the first program: